Code sanitizer: AddressSanitizer

 On average, the instrumentation increases processing time by about 73% and memory usage by 240%.
 There is a hardware-accelerated ASan called HWAsan available for AArch64 and (in a limited fashion) x86_64.

-AddressSanitizer does not detect any uninitialized memory reads (but this is detected by MemorySanitizer), and only detects some use-after-return bugs.
+AddressSanitizer does not detect any uninitialized memory reads (but this is detected by MemorySanitizer), and detects only some use-after-return bugs.
 It is also not capable of detecting all arbitrary memory corruption bugs, nor all arbitrary write bugs due to integer underflow/overflows (when the integer with undefined behavior is used to calculate memory address offsets).
 Adjacent buffers in structs and classes are not protected from overflow, in part to prevent breaking backwards compatibility.

 KernelAddressSanitizer

 The KernelAddressSanitizer (KASan) detects dynamic memory errors in the Linux kernel.
 Kernel instrumentation requires a special feature in the compiler supplying the -fsanitize=kernel-address command line option, since kernels do not use the same address space as normal programs.

+KASan is also available for use with Windows kernel drivers beginning in Windows 11 22H2 and above.
+Similarly to Linux, compiling a Windows driver with KASAN requires passing the /fsanitize=kernel-address command line option to the MSVC compiler.

 Other sanitizers

 Google also produced LeakSanitizer (LSan, memory leaks), ThreadSanitizer (TSan, data races and deadlocks), MemorySanitizer (MSan, uninitialized memory), and UndefinedBehaviorSanitizer (UBSan, undefined behaviors, with fine-grained control).
 These tools are generally available in Clang/LLVM and GCC.
 Similar to KASan, there are kernel-specific versions of LSan, MSan, TSan, as well as completely original kernel sanitizers such as KFENCE and KCSan.